 It may very well be that the only signs and symptoms of Silent Endometriosis are likely fertility issues and an official diagnosis is obtained by chance.
 Most women learn of their Silent Endo while undergoing some sort of unrelated abdominal surgery.

-If you would like to see a video of what Endometriosis implants look inside of a woman diagnosed with Silent Endometriosis, click here.
+If you would like to, you can watch a video of what Endometriosis implants look inside of a woman diagnosed with Silent Endometriosi.
 Warning: you’ll be looking at a person’s insides!
 But, it looks just like normal Endometriosis implants.
 That’s because, in fact, it IS.
 The symptoms are different; that’s all.
 Just look at Tanya.
 She had some symptoms, and she wasn’t diagnosed for quite some time.
 Her implants, although not causing her extreme pain, did disrupt her body enough to create noticeable issues for her.
 And, remember, some women have no symptoms.
 I’m sure many go their entire lives never suspecting…

 In 2002, a study followed-up with women who were previously diagnosed with Silent Endometriosis.
 Between 1986 and 1989, 39 women had surgeries to have their tubes tied (aka a tubal ligation).
 During those surgeries, Endometriosis implants were observed, removed, biopsied, and they were officially diagnosed with the disease.
 They’d never had any prior complaints usually associated with this disease.
 Most were diagnosed with “minimal Endometriosis,” which may be considered Stage I or Stage II Endo.
 In 2001, the authors followed-up with these women to see how they had been feeling over the years.
 Only 6% had reported any type of pelvic pain since their diagnosis.
 The study concludes that there is very little risk that women with asymptomatic Endometriosis will ever develop or have worsening symptoms.